EmbedITCZ/jbehave-support/jbehave-support-core/docs/General.md

 `REGEX_MATCH` - Matches String using regular expression - matches whole string
 `REGEX_FIND` - Check if regular expression matches any part of given value - matches data on one line

-The following sample step compares data from a ClientResponse from MYAPP against values in test context using operators.
+The following sample step compares data from a ClientResponse from MYAPP against values in test context using verifiers.

 ```
 Then [ClientResponse] values from [MYAPP] match: